Why Do Cats Lick and Chew Plastic? – 9 Reasons for This Odd Behavior

 Reason No. 7 – Marking That Territory

-So, when they are playing with their favorite plastic bag, they are also claiming it by smearing their personal smell all over the bag.
+So, when playing with their favorite plastic bag, they also claim it by smearing their personal smell all over the bag.
 This is particularly relevant in households with two or more cats.
-When there is another cat present in the house, it must be extremely clear for it that the bag is already taken.
+When another cat is present in the house, it must be evident that the bag is already taken.
 In fact, if you do have more cats in your home, you may have noticed that they do not share bags.
-If you’ve read this far, you now know that the relationship between a cat and its bag is multi-sensory and extremely personal.
-It is a rare sight to see two cats on the same bag or one cat on the other’s favorite plastic bag.
-Why?
-Because no cat wants to stretch all over a bag that smells like its house companion.
-Once a bag has been claimed, it virtually becomes undesirable for other cats.

 Reason No. 8 – All of These Things Combined

 This is why your cat loves it so much.
-When you present that bag to your cat, it gets on a sensory roller-coaster!
-It can feel the lanolin on the bag at the same time as the delicious fish you had in it last week, all while enjoying the smooth texture all over its body.
-And to top it all out, it swishes every time it touches it, which makes your cat want to play!
-The next time you see your kitty playing with a bag, rest assured that it is having a great time!
+When you present that bag to your cat, it gets on a sensory roller-coaster.
+They can feel the lanolin on the bag simultaneously with the delicious fish you had in it last week while enjoying the smooth texture all over its body.

 Reason No. 9 – Those Odd Eating Habits